ibm-cloud-docs/openwhisk/index.md

 ## Develop in your Browser
 {: #openwhisk_start_editor}

-Try out {{site.data.keyword.openwhisk_short}} in your [Browser](https://console.{DomainName}/openwhisk/editor) to create actions, automate actions by using triggers, and explore public packages.
+Try out {{site.data.keyword.openwhisk_short}} in your [Browser](https://console.{DomainName}/openwhisk/editor) to create Actions, automate Actions by using Triggers, and explore public packages.
 Visit the [learn more](https://console.{DomainName}/openwhisk/learn) page for a quick tour of the OpenWhisk User Interface.

 ## Develop by using the CLI